Working for visual artists

 • verify your bank account details securely

-On signing a rights agreement with us, we will provide you with sign in details.
 If you’re an existing user of MyCopyright and have questions or need support, contact us or download this handy User Guide to get you started.

 You're in good hands.

 We have been working with New Zealand authors and creatives in the publishing industry for over 25 years and we're excited to be able to offer the same licensing management services to visual artists.
-Read more about us here >>
+Read more about us here.

 Do you want to better understand your creative rights?